MarcoDiFrancesco/LittleProjects/Logic.md

 A **logic** has three fundamental components:
 - A **formal language** (L) that defines what can correctly be said
 - An **interpretation function** (I) that defines how the atomic elements of the language are being interpreted in the intended domain and model
-- An **entailment relation** (⊨) used to define two relations: **satifiability** that is when a formula is true, and **logical consequence** that is when the truth of a formula follows from thr truth of a set of formulas
+- An **entailment relation** (⊨) used to define two relations: **satifiability** that is when a formula is true, and **logical consequence** that is when the truth of a formula follows from the truth of a set of formulas

-Given L, I and ⊨ a logic allows to define two components: **theory** that is a set of sentences in L which are assumed true in the intended model, and **model** that is the set of facts expressed in the language describing the mental model in a agreement with the theory and the interpretation function.
+Given L, I and ⊨ a logic allows to define two components: **theory** that is a set of sentences in L which are assumed true in the intended model, and **model** that is the set of facts expressed in the language describing the mental model in an agreement with the theory and the interpretation function.